-Besides the finger, it was a special day at San Quentin Prison.
-Johnny Cash performed "A Boy Named Sue" and "San Quentin" for the first time live.
-"At San Quentin" received a Grammy nomination for Best Album, but the hit "A Boy Named Sue" won Best Male Country Vocal Performance.
+Recorded in February 24th, 1969 at San Quentin Prison, Johnny Cash performed "A Boy Named Sue" and "San Quentin" for the first time live.
+"At San Quentin," which was his 31st album, received a Grammy nomination for Best Album, and the hit "A Boy Named Sue" won Best Male Country Vocal Performance that year.